CMFuertes/bitty-blog/README.md

 ## Installation

-Make sure React is installed as well as the latest version of Node.js
+Make sure React is installed as well as the latest version of Node.js.
+App also uses react.animatios and Radium to run the animation in the beginning.

 ## Usage
 Use this app as a simple blog for yourself.
+However, overall use was to better understand react hooks.

 ## Tests
 Use "npm start" to run the app and keep an eye out for any errors that may cause it to not work.